-iPhone has proudly ditched headphones to embrace the more convenient wireless since their iPhone 7.
+iPhone has proudly ditched headphones to embrace the more convenient wireless since its iPhone 7.
 There has been a lot of excitement around this new breed of sleek and trendy headsets.
 Since their launch, many manufacturers have attempted to produce world-class ‘true wireless’ headphones that can appeal to the masses.
 Some of them have been pretty successful, not to mention their growing popularity among the ultra-modern tech-loving crowd.
 And why not!
 The Wireless Headphones are proving to be sleek, powerful, and fashionable too.

 It is clear that, globally, people are attracted to the concept of wireless technology, especially when it means that they can do away with the hassle of a wired accessory, which they need to keep with themselves all the time, and which seems to tangle no matter what.
 The fact that wireless headsets accounted for 17% of the total headphone sales in 2016 speaks volumes.